A front view of a sleek, modern modular home

 Asheville, North Carolina’s Deltec Homes was established in 1968, so it has a long-standing record of excellence.
 This family-owned business started building its breed of cylindrical modular homes in resort communities, and their popularity grew from there.

-The design of their homes does more than creating space.
+The design of their homes does more than create space.
 Deltec cylindrical homes offer a degree of hurricane resistance as well.

 The House

-The 1,016-square foot home plan in the 360 Collection has an attached garage in the home’s crescent wing.
-Included are two bedrooms, a 240-square-foot living area, 52-square-foot dining area, and a full bathroom that’s about 90 square feet.
+The 1,016-square-foot home plan in the 360 Collection has an attached garage in the home’s crescent wing.
+Included are two bedrooms, a 240-square-foot living area, a 52-square-foot dining area, and a full bathroom that’s about 90 square feet.

 The shell price of this Deltec Homes property starts at $142,000.